2023 in Romanian kickboxing: Kombat London 1

 Kombat London 1: Lambagiu vs. Childs was a kickboxing, mixed martial arts and boxing event produced by the Kombat London that took place on March 17, 2023, at Harrow Leisure Centre in London, England.

 Results

 Urban Legend 14

-Urban Legend 14: Urban Legend vs. Scorpions Iași is a kickboxing event produced by the Urban Legend that is scheduled to take place on April 1, 2022 at the La Scoica Land in Mamaia, Romania.
+Urban Legend 14: Urban Legend vs. Scorpions Iași was a kickboxing event produced by the Urban Legend that took place on April 1, 2023 at the La Scoica Land in Mamaia, Romania.

 Results

+Legendele Moldovei

+Legendele Moldovei (also known as Legends of Moldavia) was a kickboxing event produced by the Legend Iași in association with Garuda Absolute Leadership that took place on April 8, 2023 at the Iași Arena in Iași, Romania.

+Results

 Colosseum Tournament 38

-Colosseum Tournament 38 is a kickboxing event produced by the Colosseum Tournament that is scheduled to take place on May 5, 2023, at the Dumitru Popescu-Colibași Arena in Brașov, Romania.
+Colosseum Tournament 38: Lăpușneanu vs. Argyo was a kickboxing and boxing event produced by the Colosseum Tournament that took place on May 5, 2023, at the Dumitru Popescu-Colibași Arena in Brașov, Romania.

 Results

+Urban Legend 15

+Urban Legend 15: Urban Legend vs. Stoica Brothers Fight Academy was a kickboxing event produced by the Urban Legend that took place on May 6, 2023 at the La Scoica Land in Mamaia, Romania.

+Results

+Dynamite Fighting Show 19

+Dynamite Fighting Show 19: Lătescu vs. Kosut (also known as Red Alert in Buzău) was a kickboxing event produced by the Dynamite Fighting Show that took place on May 13, 2023 at the Romeo Iamandi Arena in Buzău, Romania.